-In fact, to make this even simpler, we make it so you don’t even have to look at the function arguments: each function is either a cancel+schedule point on every call or on no calls.
+In fact, to make this even simpler, we require that this be determined without looking at the function arguments: each function is either a cancel+schedule point, or it isn’t.

-So that gives us a number of cancel+schedule points: all the functions
+So that gives us a number of cancel+schedule points.
+Are there any

 while trying to build things like task supervisors in curio.)
 And we